emayer7139/FileSentry/README.md

 BASELINE="baseline.db"
 Make the Scripts Executable:

-bash '''
+bash
+Copy
 chmod +x filesentry.sh notify.sh

-- Usage
+Usage
-  ** Baseline Generation **
+Baseline Generation
 Before running integrity checks, generate an initial baseline of file hashes.
 This will scan all directories specified in MONITOR_DIRS and create (or overwrite) the baseline.db file:

+bash
+Copy
 ./filesentry.sh --init

-- Integrity Check
+Integrity Check
 Run the script to perform an integrity check against the baseline:

-'''bash
+bash
+Copy
 ./filesentry.sh

-If discrepancies are found (new, modified, or deleted files), alerts will be logged in filesentry.log.
+If discrepancies are found (new, modified, or deleted files), alerts will be logged in filesentry.log and an email will be sent to the address specified in ALERT_EMAIL.

-** Note: FileSentry monitors all regular files in the specified directories.
+Note: FileSentry monitors all regular files in the specified directories.
 Some files (especially log files in /var/log) are dynamic and may trigger frequent alerts.
-You may want to adjust MONITOR_DIRS if certain directories generate too many false positives. **
+You may want to adjust MONITOR_DIRS if certain directories generate too many false positives.

 Automation with systemd
 To run FileSentry automatically (e.g., every 30 minutes), use systemd timers: